lukasbelka/lukasbelka/README.md

 ### I'm Lukas, a German-based analytics developer working in the financial industry since 2009.

-- 💻 My tech-data-journey started few years ago with Python
+- 💻 My tech-data-journey started a few years ago with Python

 - 📊 Analysing data with Pandas